Basic statistics for probabilistic symbolic variables: a novel metric-based approach: Proof of the decomposition of the squared Wasserstein distance.

-\section{Proof of the decomposition of the Wasserstein distance.}
+\section{Proof of the decomposition of the $\ell_2$ squared Wasserstein distance.}

-Let us observe two density functions $f_i(y)$ and $f_j(y)$ having finite the first two moments.
-With each density function can be associated the distribution functions $F_i(y)$ and $F_j(y)$, the means $\mu_i$ and $\mu_j$, the standard deviations $s_i$ and $s_j$ where:
+Let $\phi_i(y)$ and $\phi_{i'}(y)$ be two density functions having finite the first two moments.
+The $\phi_i(y)$ density function is in a one-to-one correspondence with the cumulative distribution function $\Phi_i(y)$ and the quantile function $\Phi_i^{-1}(t)$ (the inverse of the distribution function).
+The expected value of $\phi_i(y)$ is denoted with $\mu_i$ and the standard deviations with $\sigma_i$.
+In this appendix we prove that: